Top 15 4th of July Songs

 2. Bruce Springsteen, Chimes of Freedom

-Sony Music has made it impossible to watch Bob Dylan performing his classic ode to “the refugees on their unarmed road of flight.”
+Sony Music has made it difficult to watch Bob Dylan performing his classic ode to “the refugees on their unarmed road of flight.”
 Fortunately, Bruce Springsteen acquits himself well in this live 1988 cover.

 3. Paul Robeson, The House I Live In